carpentries-incubator/lesson-parallel-python/episodes/extra-asyncio.md

 :::

 :::objectives
-- Understand the difference between a coroutine and a function.
+- Understand the difference between a function and a coroutine.
 - Know the rudimentary basics of `asyncio`.
 - Perform parallel computations in `asyncio`.
 :::